Using neuroscience to create healthy habits, brains and communities

 Working with industry, healthcare and community partners, BrainPark researchers are developing novel digital assessment tools and innovative lifestyle and technology-based therapies to improve the physical, mental and brain health of Australians.

 Using the BrainPark facilities, which are co-located with Monash Biomedical Imaging (MBI), the BrainPark research group covers four research streams:

 BrainPark is a joint venture between the Turner Institute for Brain and Mental Health and MBI.
 BrainPark’s co-location with the MBI’s state-of-the-art imaging and other scientific testing facilities enables seamless integration of brain science and imaging to determine how these interventions change the brain, and for whom they are most effective.

-The development of BrainPark would not have been possible without a generous donation from The David W. Turner Endowment Fund, further supported by investment from the Monash Institute of Cognitive and Clinical Neurosciences, and Monash Biomedical Imaging.
+The development of BrainPark has been possible through a generous donation from The David W. Turner Endowment Fund, further supported by investment from Monash University and the Wilson Foundation.

 Learn more at the BrainParkwebsite.